Pietro Bartolo: Member of the European Parliament, 2019–present

-In the 2019 European Parliament election in Italy Bartolo stood for election to the lists of the Democratic Party for the island and central Italian constituencies, being elected in both constituencies and reaching first place (with 135,098 votes, plus 808 votes from abroad) and second place (with 139,158 votes, plus 895 votes from abroad) respectively.
-He opted for the island district and took office in the European Parliament on 2 July 2019.
+In the 2019 European Parliament election in Italy, Bartolo stood for election to the lists of the Democratic Party for the island and central Italian constituencies, being elected in both constituencies and reaching first place (with 135,098 votes, plus 808 votes from abroad) and second place (with 139,158 votes, plus 895 votes from abroad), respectively.

-In parliament, Bartolo joined the Group of the Progressive Alliance of Socialists and Democrats (S&D).
+Bartolo opted for the island district and took office in the European Parliament on 2 July 2019.
+In Parliament, Bartolo joined the Group of the Progressive Alliance of Socialists and Democrats (S&D).
 He is vice-chairman of the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE) and member of the European Parliament Committee on Fisheries (PECH).
 In addition to his committee assignments, Bartolo is part of the Parliament’s delegation to the ACP–EU Joint Parliamentary Assembly.
-He is also a member of the European Parliament Intergroup on Cancer, the European Parliament Intergroup on Fighting against Poverty, the European Parliament Intergroup on Western Sahara and the Spinelli Group.
+He is also a member of the European Parliament Intergroup on Cancer, the European Parliament Intergroup on Fighting against Poverty, the European Parliament Intergroup on Western Sahara, and the Spinelli Group.

 Bartolo voted against the European Parliament resolution of 23 November 2022 on recognising the Russian Federation as a state sponsor of terrorism, believing that the choice would prevent a diplomatic solution to the conflict.